ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: io_resource_descriptor

     Indicates the resource descriptor the driver uses to identify the physical device.
 If you initialize the driver with a logical name, this attribute contains the resource descriptor  that corresponds to the entry in the IVI Configuration utility.
-    If you initialize the instrument driver with the resource descriptor, this attribute contains that  value.You can pass a logical name to niScope_Init or niScope_InitWithOptions.
+    If you initialize the instrument driver with the resource descriptor, this attribute contains that  value.You can pass a logical name to :py:meth:`niscope.Session.Init` or :py:meth:`niscope.Session._init_with_options`.
 The IVI Configuration  utility must contain an entry for the logical name.
 The logical name entry refers to a virtual  instrument section in the IVI Configuration file.
 The virtual instrument section specifies a physical  device and initial user options.

     The following table lists the characteristics of this property.